KholdStare/haskell-intro/slides.md

 * First programming language shapes habits, limits thinking
     * Overuse of `new` in C++ coming from Java
     * Indexed `for` loops in Python coming from C
-* Obstructs idiomatic code in other langauges
+* Obstructs idiomatic code in other languages
 * What to do?

 # Haskell - Why?